chriskonnertz/DeepLy/README.md

 > Note that auto detection only is possible for the source language.

+## Text Length Limit

+According to the DeepL.com website, the length of the text that has to be translated is limited to 5000 characters.
+Per default DeepLy will throw an exception if the length limit is exceeded.
+You may call `$deepLy->setValidateTextLength(false)` to disable that validation.

 ## HTTP Client

 Per default DeepLy uses a minimalistic HTTP client based on cURL.
 If you want to use a different HTTP client,